Fixed: Spotify Web Player Not Working on Chrome/Firefox/Edge

 Strict tracking protection or corrupted site data can stall loading.
 Clear site data, add cookie exceptions, and try a different network.

-Turn on protected content (DRM) and choose This web browser in Spotify Connect.
+Turn on protected content and choose This web browser in Spotify Connect.
 Whitelist Spotify in blockers.

 Chrome/Edge: allow Protected content IDs.
-Firefox: enable Play DRM-controlled content.
+Firefox: enable Play protected content.
 Restart the browser.